shukohChin/datasciencecoursera/get_clean_data/README.md

 ```

 - Call RunAnalysis() in the R console or Rstudio.
 Then the tidy data file(tidyData.txt) will be created in your working directory.

+## how the script works
+- See [How data was processed](https://github.com/shukohChin/datasciencecoursera/blob/master/get_clean_data/CodeBook.md) part in CodeBook.md